wasta-linux/wasta-backup/readme.txt

 Additionally, a 'Restore ALL' option is available that will replace all data
     on the computer from the backup device.

-The following configurable settings are stored in a user's
+The following configuration files are used by Wasta-Backup:

-    ~/.config/wasta-backup/ directory:
-        - backupDirs.txt: specifies directories to backup and other parameters such as number of versions to keep
+        - backupDirs.txt: specifies which folders to backup and other parameters such as if backupInclude.txt should be used and the number of backup versions to keep

-        - backupInclude.txt: specifies file extensions to backup (so files with media extensions, etc., will be politely ignored)
+        - backupInclude.txt: specifies which file extensions to backup, so files with media extensions, for example, will not be backed up (to save space on the backup device)

+Default configuration files are stored in a user's ~/.config/wasta-backup/ folder and will be used for new backup devices.

+After a backup device is used, it stores the configuration files.
+This allows each backup device to have its own configuration settings to allow for different storage capacities.

+Use the 'File' menu to edit either the default or the backup device 'backupDirs.txt' configuration.

 Wasta-Backup Website:
     https://www.wastalinux.org/wasta-apps/wasta-backup/